What is Sustainable Architecture?

 Renewable Energy

 Sustainably designed buildings are generally primed to make use of renewable energy sources and reduce traditional power consumption.
-This is most commonly done by incorporating solar panels into the building’s design.
+This is most commonly done by incorporating solar panels into the building’s sustainable design.

-Geo-thermal heat is another popular natural energy source, along with hydropower and wind turbines.
+Geothermal heat is another popular natural energy source, along with hydropower and wind turbines.
 These methods are dependent on the natural environment where a building is located.
 However, they are all effective ways to reduce a home’s reliance on a traditional energy grid.

 Sustainable and Natural Materials